Mikiko (choreographer): Career

 After returning to Japan, Mikiko continued choreographing and formed Elevenplay in 2009.
 Since the formation of Sakura Gakuin in 2010, she has choreographed all the songs for the group and its sub-units, including Babymetal.
 In 2012, she choreographed the fashion show "CanColle!" organized by the fashion magazines CanCam and AneCan.

 In 2014, Elevenplay and Hatsune Miku performed as the opening acts of Lady Gaga's ArtRave: The Artpop Ball concert.

 In 2016, Mikiko was in charge of the artistic part of the Olympic flag handover ceremony at the 2016 Summer Olympics closing ceremony.
 In the same year, she choreographed the "Koi Dance" for the ending of the TBS drama The Full-Time Wife Escapist.

 In 2017, Mikiko was appointed to the planning committee of the 2020 Summer Olympics opening and closing ceremonies.
 However, it was announced on 23 December 2020 that the committee had been disbanded due to the "simplifications" necessitated by the COVID-19 pandemic, which had also caused the event itself to be delayed to July 2021.

 In 2019, Mikiko choreographed the debut single "Pinky Promise" for @onefive, and Elevenplay later choreographed four additional songs.

 On 31 December 2020, Perfume and Babymetal performed in the 71st NHK Kōhaku Uta Gassen.
 It was the thirteenth appearance of Perfume and the first for Babymetal.

 On 26 February 2023, Mikiko directed Gift, the first figure skating event to be held at the Tokyo Dome.
 The solo ice show was produced and performed by two-time Olympic champion Yuzuru Hanyu.
-She continued to collaborate with Hanyu on his subsequent solo ice shows, Repray Tour (2023–2024) and Echoes of Life Tour (2024–2025).
+She continued to collaborate with Hanyu on his subsequent solo ice shows, Repray Tour (2023–2024), Echoes of Life Tour (2024–2025), and REALIVE an ICE STORY project (2026).